Cesspit

-The pit can be lined with bricks or concrete, covered with a slab and needing to be emptied frequently when it is used like an underground holding tank.
+The pit can be lined with bricks or concrete, covered with a slab, and needs to be emptied frequently when in use as an underground holding tank.
 In other cases (if soil and groundwater conditions allow), it is not constructed watertight, to allow liquid to leach out (similar to a pit latrine or to a soak pit).

+Terminology

+In British English, historically, a cesspit was just a hole dug into the ground, often lined with bricks or stones with gaps between them to collect household sewage and wastewater.
+The gaps in the lining allowed liquid waste to seep into the surrounding soil, while solid waste accumulated at the bottom of the pit.

+A cesspool (in British English) is watertight tank (usually made from plastic or concrete) that is located underground to store sewage and wastewater until it can be removed by a specialist contractor.

 Uses

 Holding tank

-In the UK a cesspit is a closed tank for the reception and temporary storage of sewage; in North America this is simply referred to as a "holding tank".
+In the UK, a cesspit is a closed tank for the reception and temporary storage of sewage; in North America, this is simply referred to as a "holding tank".
 Because it is sealed, the tank must be emptied frequently – on average every 6 weeks – but frequency varies a great deal and can be as often as weekly or as rarely as quarterly.
 Because of the need for frequent emptying, the cost of maintenance of a cesspit can be high.
-If owners in the UK do not maintain their cess pits they can be fined up to £20,000.
+If owners in the UK do not maintain their cesspits, they can be fined up to £20,000.